ryo-ma/gpt-assistants-api-ui/README.md

     # OpenAI assistants
     OPENAI_ASSISTANTS='[{"id": "asst_xxx", "title": "Assistants XXX UI"}, {"id": "asst_yyy", "title": "Assistants YYY UI"}]' AUTHENTICATION_REQUIRED="False" # Must change to True if you require authentication

+    ASSISTANT_ID="asst_xxx" # Comment out/remove OPENAI_ASSISTANTS variable to enable using a single agent
+    ASSISTANT_TITLE="Assistants API UI" # This is for the single agent title
     ```
     If you use azure instead, set `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_KEY`